uber-go/dig/README.md

 ### Provide a constructor

-Constructor can be a function returning any number of objects and, optionally, an error.
+A constructor can be a function returning any number of objects and, optionally, an error.

 Each argument to the constructor is registered as a **dependency** in the graph.